Home / Use Cases / Situations / After a Data Breach

 Scan for broker exposure after the breach

-We scan 1,000+ data broker and people-search sites to find every listing publishing your personal information.
+We scan the web to find listings publishing your personal information.
 The scan shows you exactly which sites have your name, address, phone number, and family details, and how attackers could combine this with breached data.

 2

 Removal requests go out to every identified broker simultaneously.
-Automated opt-out forms, CCPA/GDPR legal deletion requests, and operator-group resolution for networks of sites that share the same underlying database.
+Automated opt-out forms, official deletion requests, and operator-group resolution for networks of sites that share the same underlying database.
 No waiting in line.

 3